shrinerb/shrine/doc/creating_storages.md

-# Creating a new storage
+# Creating a New Storage

 Shrine ships with the FileSystem and S3 storages, but it's also easy to create your own.
 A storage is a class which has at least the following methods: